TeskaLabs/splang-docs/docs/language/date-time.md

 The `hour` and `minute` information is used to adjust date/time from local to UTC.

+!!! note

-_Note: currently, only one time change per month is supported, which seems to be fully sufficient for all info in IANA time zone database._
+	Currently, only one time change per month is supported, which seems to be fully sufficient for all info in IANA time zone database.

 Empty/unused next cells are zeroed.